warlookq3/edx-documentation/en_us/course_catalog_api_user_guide/source/authentication/index.rst

 Authenticating as an edX Web Service User
 #############################################

-EdX REST web services clients authenticate to access personalized information and secure resources.
+REST web services clients must authenticate when they make REST requests at api.edx.org.
+Authenticating allows edX web services to verify the identify of the client and associate it with a specific edX.org user.

 When a REST client authenticates with an edX REST web service, it does the following.

-* The client presents a client identifier and a secret string to the ``/oauth2/v1/access_token`` resource and receives an access token.
+* The client presents a client identifier and a secret string to the ``/oauth2/v1/access_token`` authentication resource and receives an access token.

 * The client includes the access token when it makes another REST web services request.

+An access token is a text string that includes encoded information about the client, the user, and the period of time in which the token is valid.
+Access tokens expire after a period of time that is specified when you request them.
+After an access token expires, you must get a new token to from the ``/oauth2/v1/access_token`` authentication resource.

-The following diagram shows a REST client presenting its client ID and client secret to the ``/oauth2/v1/access_token`` resource.
-The ``access_token`` resource returns an access token.
+The following diagram shows a REST client presenting its client ID and client secret to the ``/oauth2/v1/access_token`` authentication resource.
+The authentication resource returns an access token.

 .. image:: ../../../shared/images/api-authentication-get-token.png
   :width: 800